fledge-iot/fledge/docs/building_fledge/building_fledge.rst

   remotes/origin/HEAD -> origin/develop
   ...
   remotes/origin/develop
-  remotes/origin/master
+  remotes/origin/main
   $

 Assuming you want to use the latest released, stable version, use the ``git checkout`` command to select the *master* branch:

 .. code-block:: console

-  $ git checkout master
+  $ git checkout main
-  Branch master set up to track remote branch master from origin.
+  Branch main set up to track remote branch main from origin.
-  Switched to a new branch 'master'
+  Switched to a new branch 'main'
   $

 You can always use the ``git status`` command to check the branch you have checked out.